 Solution structure by NMR email@example.com

 A particular strength of NMR is its ability to reveal the structural details of specific interactions between biological macromolecules, especially proteins, and their targets in solution; this is often of crucial importance in understanding the underlying basis of function.
-We have been using NMR to determine structures and interactions in a variety of highly challenging systems, including particularly proteins and complexes involved in the areas of DNA repair, vesicle trafficking, chromatin targeting and intracellular immunity.
+We have used NMR to determine structures and interactions in a wide variety of highly challenging systems, starting in the early 1990’s with different types of zinc finger domains from transcription factors (oestrogen receptor and SWI5).
+Work on DNA and RNA recognition by proteins has been a theme of much of the work since then, including particularly the first NMR structures of protein-RNA complexes, determined in collaboration with Gabriele Varani and Kiyoshi Nagai.
+Other projects have included work in the areas of protein folding, nuclear trafficking, amoeboid motility, the F1ATPase system, RNA splicing, chromatin targeting, vesicle trafficking, mating type determination in Dictyostelium discoides, and, most recently, intracellular immunity.

 - Ogden, T.E.H., Yang, J.-C., Schimpl, M., Easton, L.E., Underwood, E., Rawlins, P.B., McCauley, M.M., Langelier, M.-F., Pascal, J.M., Embrey, K.J., Neuhaus, D. (2021)

 Dynamics of the HD regulatory subdomain of PARP-1; substrate access and allostery in PARP activation and inhibition.

 - Suskiewicz, M. J., Zobel, F., Ogden, T. E. H., Fontana, P., Ariza, A., Yang, J.-C., Zhu, K., Bracken, L., Hawthorne, W. J., Ahel, D., Neuhaus, D., Ahel, I. (2020)